 If you have a stack of board games at home that you rarely play or if have games/apps on your phone or tablet - why not make use of them?

-While you may not be heading as far on holiday this year, you can take solace in the fact that it won’t break the bank.
+While you may not be heading as far on holiday if you decide to book a staycation, you can take solace in the fact that it won’t break the bank.
 With these extra tips, it could mean your staycation will be cheaper than you ever imagined.